 Serum Cholesterol and Triglyceride Elevation

-Advise patients that elevations in total cholesterol, LDL and triglycerides may occur and that measurement of serum lipids may be considered [see Warnings and Precautions (6.3)].
+Advise patients that elevations in total cholesterol, LDL and triglycerides may occur and that measurement of serum lipids may be considered [see Adverse Reactions (6.1)].

-Advise patients not to stop taking Effexor XR without talking first with their healthcare professional.
-Patients should be aware that discontinuation effects may occur when stopping Effexor XR [see Warnings and Precautions (5.7) and Adverse Reactions (6.1)].
+Advise patients not to abruptly stop taking Effexor XR without talking first with their healthcare provider.
+Patients should be aware that discontinuation effects may occur when stopping Effexor XR and they should monitor for discontinuation symptoms [see Warnings and Precautions (5.7) and Adverse Reactions (6.1)].